T

 • Comfortable walking shoes

-• Rain jacket or umbrella (for sudden showers)
+• Rain jacket or umbrella (showers can be sudden)

 Save your New Orleans trip